Everyone’s favorite ogre is back!

 Total payment is $885 ($820 plus $65 performance fee).
 Siblings are $810 ($770 tuition plus $40 performance fee).
 All payments made are non-refundable and non-transferable

 Those registering by April 9th can attend the beginner audition class free of charge.

-Send a check, made out to Not Just Dance, to:
+If paying by check please send a check, made out to Not Just Dance, to:

 Pre-Camp: 7 am – 9 am – $205/student